 Am I eligible to participate in Automated Benchmarking?

-If you are an AEP Ohio, Columbia Gas or Columbus Department of Public Utilities business customer, you are eligible to participate in Automated Benchmarking.
-Usage data from these utilities will be automatically uploaded on a monthly basis.
+If you are a Columbus Department of Public Utilities business customer, you are eligible to participate in Automated Benchmarking.
+Usage data from this utility will be automatically uploaded on a monthly basis.

 You also have the ability to manually add data on other energy and water sources directly into Automated Benchmarking in order to get a comprehensive look at your energy consumption.

 According to energystar.gov, “measuring, tracking and benchmarking of energy across all operations are your most powerful energy waste reduction tools,” and will reduce your company’s energy requirements, save money and minimize energy-related impacts on the business.